 Now, a little about the conversation on whether the film is an example of egregious Orientalism.
 I’ve been wrestling with the issue in my head and reading as much as I can on the subject.

 Anderson has always felt free to borrow from cinema of other cultures.
 His Isle of Dogs is an undeniably western perspective of Japanese culture, art, and film.
 I recognize it has problems on this front.

-Some of the voices I’ve read have tried to defend it by saying it’s a fantasy land, a look inside Wes Anderson’s head and his particular, expansive vision of the world, just as The Darjeeling Limited (earning its own set accusations of cultural tourism) was while being set in India and The Grand Budapest Hotel was regarding Eastern Europe.
+Some of the voices I’ve read have tried to defend it by saying it’s a fantasy land, a look inside Wes Anderson’s head and his particular, expansive vision of the world, just as The Darjeeling Limited (earning its own accusations of cultural tourism) about India and The Grand Budapest Hotel regarding Eastern Europe.
 So, does that make Isle Of Dogs a 21st Century Mikado, and if so, is such a thing even defensible?

 Well, hold up a second.
 Consider the way Anderson uses language in the film.

 Almost all the humans are Japanese characters, and they speak Japanese, much of which isn’t subtitled, though some is translated (by a character played by Frances McDormand).
 All the dogs’ barks are “rendered into English,” as is explained early on by a helpful caption.

 I think the film’s immediate addressing of the language barrier, and its only partial willingness to help those of us who are monolingual bridge it, is an interesting choice.
 Some have said it exoticizes the characters in their own environment, but I think the opposite is true.
 It’s a constant reminder for Western audiences that we are the visitors here, as is Anderson himself—it’s a subtle acknowledgement of his outside lens.
 It’s also a tacit nod to Anderson’s affection for both the sound of Japanese language and of its cinema.